dinespoulsen/CV/README.md

 ### Problem solving

  Before deciding to become a developer I was working in the energy industry where I enjoyed problem solving within technical disciplines.
-I have held several different analysis roles where I had to produce material in often very technical areas.
+I have held several different analyst roles where I had to produce material in often very technical areas.
 In my role as a commercial gas operator I had to work in a fast paced environment where errors would have an immediate impact on the bottom line.
 Working with gas markets you are exposed to a variety of technical disciplines and I often had to come up with creative solutions to new problems.

 ### Communication